 – Sounded promising with art and photography from Flickr but was underwhelming.
 Most pictures were not 360 degrees and set at odd angles.

-– App done by the Discovery Channel so you know they have great content.
+– App that was created by the Discovery Channel but no longer exists.
+Their content was great content and some is still alive on Youtube.
+Apparently, they have an Oculus Rift version.
 Great 3D, 360 degree video stories that are a couple minutes long each, video quality is so-so though.
 Topics list below (as of 10/12/16).
-Most current list is on their website

 - Atlas – 4 videos featuring the Cliffs of Moher, Ireland, Venice, and Italy